-The Deputy Head Academic will report to the Master, for the proper discharge of their duties.
+The Teacher of Saxophone will report to the Director of Music, and ultimately to the Master, for the proper discharge of his or her duties.

 Life in Oxford

 Located at Magdalen Bridge, with views toward both the city centre and east Oxford, MCS is close to a wealth of cultural, entertainment, and educational venues.